A year ago former first lady Laura Bush wrote an Op-Ed article in The Washington Post.

 The article was a plea for the United States and our NATO allies to not abandon the women of Afghanistan.
-The ex-first lady wrote of her fears that a return to rule by the Taliban as the allies pull out of Afghanistan would send the country's women back to the dark ages.
+The ex-first lady wrote of her fears that a return to rule by the Taliban as the allies pull out of Afghanistan will send its women back to the dark ages.

-When the Taliban was in power, there were only 900,000 elementary to high school students, and all of them were male.
+When the Taliban were in power, there were only 900,000 elementary/high school students - and all of them were male.

 A basic literacy and math education program now reaches 300,000 adult Afghanis - 60 percent of whom are women.

-Mrs. Bush revealed that a group called the Ulema Council that advises the Afghan government on religious matters recently advocated support for husbands beating their wives.
+Mrs. Bush revealed that a group called the Ulema Council that advises the Afghan government on religious matters advocates support for husbands beating their wives.
 It also urged the government to declare men "fundamental" and women "secondary."

 The former first lady asked the United States and its NATO allies to condition further aid, investments and alliances to Afghanistan on the protection of the gains women have made there in the last decade.

 There has been surprisingly little talk of the concerns expressed by Mrs. Bush as our time in Afghanistan draws to an end.
 One can only hope our government and its allies take Mrs. Bush's plea to heart.